anishrana2001/Prometheus/08 Prometheus High Availabililty/02 Prometheus-federation.md

 http://192.168.1.33:9090/rules
 ```

-### Our new Prometheus server is up and running and now, we can add the federation configuration
+### Our new Prometheus server is up and running and now, we can add the federation configuration on workernode2 (192.168.1.33)

 ```
 vi /etc/prometheus/prometheus.yml